HashemSalhi/HashemSalhi.github.io/_posts/2025-8-8-cyberwarriors-ctf-2025.md

   ]
 }
 ```
-The attacker uploaded a file called `com.apple.Finder.plist` which normally saves your the user's Finder settings like window layouts, sidebar items, view preferences, etc..
+The attacker uploaded a file called `com.apple.Finder.plist` which normally saves the user's Finder settings like window layouts, sidebar items, view preferences, etc..

 Let's view its content which is in tcp.stream 181
 ![Screenshot](/images/CyberWarriorsCTF2025/17.png)